 Northwestern Medical Group (NMG) is a not-forprofit, multispecialty physician organization committed to providing clinical care to patients and to supporting the research and academic endeavors of Northwestern's Feinberg School of Medicine (Feinberg).
 NMG is governed by a board of directors, and its physicians are full-time faculty members or researchers at Feinberg.
 It is a subsidiary of Northwestern Memorial Healthcare Corporation (NMHC), the not-for-profit parent corporation of Northwestern Memorial Hospital (NMH), which is the primary teaching hospital of Feinberg.
-As such, NMHC and NMG are related parties of the University.
 Under terms of agreements effective in fiscal year 2014 between the University, NMG, and NMHC, the University receives recurring contributions from NMHC to support the Feinberg research and education programs, basic and applied biomedical research facilities and programs, and research and educational support services.

-As of August 31, 2020 and 2019, accounts receivable arising from support and operational activities with NMHC totaled \$17.7 million and \$15.7 million, respectively, and are included in accounts receivable on the consolidated statements of financial position.
-For the fiscal years ended August 31, 2020 and 2019, contributions totaling \$124 million and \$116 million, respectively, have been made from NMHC to the University and are included in private gifts on the consolidated statements of activities.
-For the fiscal years ended August 31, 2020 and 2019, revenues arising from operational activities with NMHC totaled \$35.6 million and \$32.4 million, respectively, and are included in professional fees and sales and services on the consolidated statements of activities.
+As of August 31, 2021 and 2020, accounts receivable arising from support and operational activities with NMHC totaled \$19.3 million and \$17.7 million, respectively, and are included in accounts receivable on the consolidated statements of financial position.
+For the fiscal years ended August 31, 2021 and 2020, contributions totaling \$118.4 million and \$124 million, respectively, have been made from NMHC to the University and are included in private gifts on the consolidated statements of activities.
+For the fiscal years ended August 31, 2021 and 2020, revenues arising from operational activities with NMHC totaled \$37 million and \$35.6 million, respectively, and are included in professional fees and sales and services on the consolidated statements of activities.

-12. Self-Insurance Reserves and Other Contingencies
+13. Self-Insurance Reserves and Other Contingencies

-Reserves for losses under the University's self-insurance program, aggregating \$9.9 million and \$11.5 million at August 31, 2020 and 2019, respectively, include reserves for probable known losses and for losses incurred but not yet reported.
+Reserves for losses under the University's self-insurance program, aggregating \$12.2 million and \$9.9 million at August 31, 2021 and 2020, respectively, include reserves for probable known losses and for losses incurred but not yet reported.
 The reserves are presented on a discounted basis.
-The discount rate was 6.55 percent and 7.5 percent in fiscal years 2020 and 2019.
+The discount rate was 6.55 percent in fiscal years 2021 and 2020.
 Self-insurance reserves are based on estimates of historical loss experience, and while management believes that the reserves are adequate, the ultimate liabilities may be more or less than the amounts provided.
 These reserves are included in accounts payable and accrued liabilities on the consolidated statements of financial position.